Horobol/godot-background-inputs-demo/README.md

 # Sample Background Hotkeys

-**Warning:** This serves as a proof of concept to get key states while Godot is not in focus and only has an implementation for Windows.
-It does NOT produce any Linux/MacOS specific libraries if you change the platform as of yet.
+**Warning:** This serves as a proof of concept to get key states while Godot is not in focus.
+The Linux libraries will emit signals for ALL keypresses and emit the integer keycode themselves AND it makes assumptions of the keyboard input device that may not apply to all Linux machines.
+I will be updating these fairly soon

 ## Prerequisites

 If you are looking to build the GDExtension yourself you will need to follow the [prerequisites page on the Godot documenation](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html)

-- **Note:** You can technically use the .dll/.exp/.lib files inside the HotkeyTest and setup gdextensions like I have in the `HotkeyTest/bin` directory.
+- **Note:** You can technically use the .dll/.exp/.lib/.so/.framework files inside the HotkeyTest and setup gdextensions like I have in the `HotkeyTest/bin` directory.
 This should work provided you are using `4.1.2-stable` release of Godot.
 This technically can work for later versions, though Godot may change the implementation of GDExtensions as it is still in development.

 ## Building

-Provided you followed the steps in the Godot documentation.
-Simply running `scons platform=windows` in the root directory will build the GDExtension libraries and drop them into the HotkeyTest `bin` directory for use in that project.
+Provided you followed the steps in the Godot documentation (particularly fetching the godot-cpp repository and building it with scons).
+Simply running `scons platform=[platform]` in the root directory will build the GDExtension libraries and drop them into the HotkeyTest `bin` directory for use in that project.
+Eligible platforms are: `windows`, `macos`, `linux`

 ## Files